Gaston Thorn: European Commission

-In 1980 Thorn was chosen as President of the Commission of the European Communities (now called the European Union), in succession to Roy Jenkins.
+In 1980, Thorn was chosen as president of the commission of the European Communities (now called the European Union), in succession to Roy Jenkins.
 He took office on 12 January 1981.
-France and Britain had been against his appointment as Commission President, whereas his candidature was supported by the smaller countries and by West Germany, this because of Luxembourg's involvement in building up the Commission.
+France and Britain had been against his appointment as commission president, whereas his candidature was supported by the smaller countries and by West Germany because of Luxembourg's involvement in building up the commission.

 His presidency was marked by several difficulties.
 It coincided with a time of economic and political crisis, of Eurosclerosis, inside the European Community.
-Relations between the Commission and British government under Margaret Thatcher declined, over her demands that Britain should be compensated by other countries for its share of payments towards the Commission budget.
+Relations between the commission and British government under Margaret Thatcher declined, over her demands that Britain should be compensated by other countries for its share of payments towards the commission budget.
 There was also tension due to other EC governments' reservations about Britain's role in the Falklands War; and due to some European leaders' opposition to United States foreign policy and the deployment of cruise missiles and Pershing missiles in Europe.
-This was in addition to the long-running international recession, and occasional threats of trade wars.
+This was in addition to the long-running international recession and occasional threats of trade wars.
 This all "combined to put the aspirations of Thorn and other supporters of European integration on hold".
 However, as EC President, Thorn did manage to reach agreement on a common fisheries policy, and laid the basis for Portugal and Spain joining the European Community.
 Greece had just joined when his mandate started in 1981.

-Although Thorn was not considered a very forceful Commission President, during his term of office the Commission continued to expand its power, both at the expense of the national governments of EC members, and of the European Parliament, with which the Commission engaged in a constant power struggle.
-In this Thorn laid the groundwork for his successor Jacques Delors, who took the Commission to the height of its power.
+Although Thorn was not considered a very forceful commission president, during his term of office, the commission continued to expand its power, both at the expense of the national governments of EC members and of the European Parliament, with which it engaged in a constant power struggle.
+In this, Thorn laid the groundwork for his successor Jacques Delors, who took the commission to the height of its power.

 Post-Presidency

-After leaving the Commission Presidency in 1985, Thorn went into business.
+After leaving the commission presidency in 1985, Thorn went into business.
 He was chairman of Luxembourg's largest media company CLT, and president of the Banque Internationale à Luxembourg from 1985 to 1999.

 Thorn remained active in international and political affairs, as President of the International European Movement and as a member of the Trilateral Commission, the Bilderberg conference and of the Jean Monnet Committee.
 He was also president of the Liberal International.
-He was married to Liliane Thorn-Petit (1933-2008), a journalist, with whom he had one son.
+He was married to Liliane Thorn-Petit (1933–2008), a journalist, with whom he had one son.